AdamrBeckwith/AdamrBeckwith/README.md

-- 👋 Hi, I’m Adam Beckwith a junior at HMC.
+- 👋 Hi, I’m Adam Beckwith a Senior at HMC.
 I am majoring in Computer Science and Mathematics.
 I also am getting a concentration in Latino/Chicano studies
 - I’m interested in many aspects of progamming, specifically Computer Vision and Interaction design (very different I know)
 - Currently, I am a Student researcher for HMC Beelab working to convert ant movement on a tree into data through a Computer Vision Pipeline
 - I’m currently learning Algorithms and Interaction design at HMC.